Intensive Response for whānau

 - The best place – The best place for a child is within the safe loving care of their whānau, hapū, iwi or family

-- Intensive intervention – Supports whānau and families so tamariki can thrive at home
+- Intensive response – Supports whānau and families so tamariki can thrive at home

 - We will listen to stories and experiences of local communities to understand what works